-I just finished a delicious breakfast of three scrambled pastured eggs cooked in ghee, half an avocado, and some roasted brussell sprouts.
+I just finished a delicious breakfast of three scrambled pastured eggs cooked in ghee, half an avocado, and some roasted brussel sprouts.

 Prior to breakfast, I went for a run and listened to Joe Rogan interview Chris Kresser on his podcast.
 I am fans of both of these guys, but in my view, a snippet of their conversation about the health implications of eating eggs and cholesterol lacked nuance, so I decided to write this blog to get a few things off my chest.

-We’ve touched on it here before, but it bears repeating: consumption of dietary cholesterol does not equal elevated levels of cholesterol in the blood.
+We’ve touched on it here before, but it bears repeating: in many people, consumption of dietary cholesterol does not equal elevated levels of cholesterol in the blood.
 Most people don’t absorb a ton of the cholesterol they eat, although we all absorb some.

-In the podcast, Joe and Chris refer to the emerging consensus about the difficulty of absorbing dietary cholesterol, but I believe they take the implications too far.
+In the Joe Rogan episode, Joe and Chris refer to the emerging consensus about the difficulty of absorbing dietary cholesterol, but I believe they take the implications too far.
 Very little is said about the 20% who hyper-absorb.